wrengit/Recipe-Book/README.md

 ## Code

+### Configuration file structure

+The file structure is broken down to ensure each .py file serves a single purpose.

+**wsgi.py**
+Launches the application, and contains no other information aside the `app` import.
+The app configuaration is saved in an object, `Config`, which imports the `SECRET_KEY` and `MONGO_URI` from the environment variables.
+This information is loaded into the settings on the Heroku app when deploying, as the EnvVar are not pushed to the git respository.
+Thie `Config` object also sets the `debug` value.

+**errors.py**
+Contains the routes to the HTTP 404 and 500 errors.

+**forms.py**
+Manages the form models created for Flask-wtf and Flask-login.

+**users.py**
+Adds a User model for Flask-login.

+**view.py**
+This file contains the majority of the routes used in the app.
+Comments are given above each route to explain the function and reasoning.

+**__init.py__**
+This file initialises the Flak application, and configures the app and it's modules.
+The `views.py`, `users.py`, and `errors.py` are imported here, after the app has been declared.

+#### Comments

 Whilst flask extensions, such as Flask-wtf and Flask-login, made integrating forms and a user management system easier, it often felt like I was fighting against them.
 Notable issues included support for using Flask-login with a NoSQL db being fairly absent.

 Flask-login requires the use of a 'User' model, which uses a ORM/DRM to define the schema.
 I initially used MongoEngine as an ORM.
 Whilst trying to implement features, I found that MongoEngine was not active and not being worked on to update with the latest MongoDB updates.

 I found the Flask-wtf and wtforms documentation very difficult to grasp, and found implementing custom widgets to render additional form areas and HTML classes too complicated.
 To work round this, the site uses JS to add buttons, classes, and change layouts after the page has initially loaded.
 This feels a bit 'hacky', and is noticeable to the end user when a form, particularly the edit/post recipe form, loads.

 ## DB Schema